rrc-sp2025-adadaltmakino/ISD_project/README.md

 Assignment 04:

-This assignment will help to reinforce learning of the Module 3 concepts of:
+This assignment will help to reinforce learning of the Module 4 concepts of:

 - Programming Paradigms
 - PySide6
 - Qt Framework
 - PySide6 Widgets

+Assignment 05:

+This assignment will help to reinforce learning of the Module 5 concepts of:

+- Algorithms
+- Sphinx
+- Generate help files
+- Creating Exe
+- PyInstaller
+- Inno Setup

 ## Encapsulation